a-akulynichev/md_test/Get_started_iOS.md

 ### Firebase services

 Provide interaction of your iOS application with Firebase services.
 For this add the `GoogleService-Info.plist` configuration file to your mobile application.
-Follow [this link for][FB_iOS] the procedure of adding the `GoogleService-Info.plist` configuration file to your mobile application.
+Follow [this link][FB_iOS] for the procedure of adding the `GoogleService-Info.plist` configuration file to your mobile application.

 <br/>